GSA-TTS/identity-dev-docs/_pages/oidc/authorization.md

           <h4 class="parameters clearfix">scope</h4>
         </div>
         <div class="grid-col-7">
             A space-separated string of the scopes being requested.
 (Keep in mind the blank space “ “ should be encoded with “+”.)
 The authorization page will display the list of attributes being requested from the user.
-Applications should aim to request the fewest <a class="usa-link" href="/attributes/">user attributes</a> and smallest scope needed.
+Applications should aim to request the fewest <a class="usa-link" href="{{ '/attributes/' | prepend: site.baseurl }}">user attributes</a> and smallest scope needed.
         </div>
       </div>
       <div class="grid-row">